AwesomenessReborn/PNM-candidate-tracker/README.md

 ### Overview

-This section provides instructions for setting up and running the backend of the application, which uses Express.js and PostgreSQL.
+This section provides instructions for setting up and running the API of the application, which uses Express.js and PostgreSQL.

 ### Prerequisites

 * Docker and Docker Compose installed
 * `node_modules` appropriately setup.

-### Steps to Run the Backend
+### Steps to Run the API

 1. Setting Up Docker with Docker Compose
-Open your terminal and navigate to the backend directory where your docker-compose.yml file is located.
+Open your terminal and navigate to the `/api` directory where your docker-compose.yml file is located.

 ```bash
 cd api